chrismile/Correrender/README.md

 Correrender is a correlation field volume renderer using the graphics API Vulkan.

-## Building and running the programm
+## Building and running the program

 ### Linux